How Much Do Professional Headshots Cost in Omaha?

 For a single professional — an executive, attorney, physician, realtor, or anyone who needs a strong personal headshot — a dedicated session typically runs between $250 and $500 in Omaha, depending on the photographer’s experience, session length, and what’s included in the price.

-At Nealey Photo, an individual session is a 60-minute shoot with two wardrobe looks, guided posing and expression coaching throughout, and two fully retouched final images delivered in both web and print resolution.
-Additional retouched images are available at an additional cost per image.
+At Nealey Photo, an individual session starts at $349.
+That’s 45 to 60 minutes one-on-one, two wardrobe looks, guided posing and expression coaching throughout, real-time image review so you see the shot before you leave, and one fully hand-retouched file delivered in both web and print resolution.
+Additional retouched images are $110 each.

 That price point reflects over 20 years of professional experience, national advertising credits, and a process specifically designed to make people comfortable in front of the camera — including people who describe themselves as “terrible at photos.”

-For companies photographing multiple employees, Nealey Photo offers three session tiers designed to fit different team sizes, budgets, and quality expectations.
-All tiers are shot on-location at your office or facility — no travel required for your staff.
+For companies photographing multiple employees, Nealey Photo offers two session formats.
+Both are shot on-location at your office or facility — no travel required for your staff.

 What Drives the Price Difference?